Skip to main content

 Office-specific verdict: The smart features justify the price in shared environments.
 Being able to show coworkers real PM2.5 data builds buy-in for keeping the purifier running.
 Filter replacement reminders via the app prevent the "nobody changes the filter" problem in shared spaces.

-3. Best for Quiet Open Workspaces: Alen BreatheSmart 45i
+3. Best for Quiet Workspaces: Alen BreatheSmart 25i

-The Alen BreatheSmart 45i covers 800 sq. ft. — enough for conference rooms, open-plan office pods, and coworking areas.
-Despite that large coverage, it operates at just 25 dB on low, which is quieter than a whispered conversation.
+The Alen BreatheSmart 25i (successor to the discontinued 45i) covers 400 sq. ft. — a natural fit for private offices, small conference rooms, and individual workstations.
+At just 20 dB on low, it is the quietest purifier in this roundup — quieter than a whispered conversation.

-What sets the Alen apart for office use is the lifetime warranty.
-In a commercial setting where the purifier runs 10+ hours daily, 5 days a week, that warranty provides real peace of mind.
-No other purifier in this price range offers anything comparable.
+What sets the Alen apart for office use is the Forever Guarantee with filter subscription.
+In a commercial setting where the purifier runs 10+ hours daily, 5 days a week, that guarantee provides real peace of mind.
+At $184, it is also the most affordable option on this list.

 Filter flexibility is another office advantage.
 Choose the Fresh filter for general office air, the Heavy Odor filter for offices near kitchens or loading docks, or the Pet filter if your office is dog-friendly.